akdor1154/gamescope-pkg/README.md

 ## Technical notes

+### Dependencies

 A lot of gamescope's dependencies are newer than what's available in Ubuntu 22.04.
 To address this, I'm pulling new versions from other dists (Debian Sid and Ubuntu 22.10), compiling them, and "vendoring" the compiled versions as part of the gamescope package.
 This is done in a way that won't interfere with anything else on your system: they're all in `/opt/gamescope/lib/...`, and `gamescope` dynamically links against them in an isolated way that shouldn't affect subprocesses (your games).
 See [ubuntu_22.04/02-gamescope/gamescope-wrapper.sh](ubuntu_22.04/02-gamescope/gamescope-wrapper.sh) for details.

+### Build scripts

+The package build scripts here are almost aggressively not DRY, because generalized packaging scripts are unreadable to me.
+This is also a nearly pedagogical exercize in figuring out how to build a binary debian package from scratch.
+This may have to change if I support more dists etc in future, but for now at least you can read what's going on...